lwchkg/nibbles_vbnet/README.md

 If you just want to try the game, go to [the latest release](https://github.com/lwchkg/nibbles_vbnet/releases/latest), download the binary and just run it.
 Then follow the in-game instructions.

-But as an example program, it is much more useful to download the source instead by the following instructions:
+But as an example program, it is much more useful to download the source instead, by the following instructions:

 1. Install Visual Studio if you did not already install it.
    The Community Version of Visual Studio is free to use for open-source projects including this one.